 This type of information extraction to understand specific entities, and extract facts about them is something people at Google have been pursuing for years, and has been part of what they’ve been focusing upon at least as long as they’ve been using systems like PageRank.
 An early paper from Sergey Brin from his days at Stanford shows an interest in this kind of approach that goes back more than a decade: Extracting Patterns and Relations from the World Wide Web (pdf).

-The presentation covers a number of other approaches to search and rankings, including Phrase-based indexing, Concept-Based Indexing, Using triples of data from large data sets involving users and queries and sites to predict pages people might want to see, building a knowledge base of aspects about entities, and a planet scale distributed data system that can include both global and regional results.
+The presentation covers many other approaches to search and rankings, including Phrase-based indexing, Concept-Based Indexing, Using triples of data from large data sets involving users and queries and sites to predict pages people might want to see, building a knowledge base of aspects about entities, and a planet-scale distributed data system that can include both global and regional results.
 The growth of systems like these can mean less reliance upon exactly matching keywords on documents and upon excessive links.

 The presentation also looks at some of the patents and papers that might be behind Google’s increasing use of social signals in ranking pages in both social search and eventually web search itself.
 Again, the use of signals like these can mean that some of the signals that Google used in the past might not carry as much value as they do now.